 Videos can give your Blog post the “Human Touch”

 In today’s market, it’s not just about telling people what you offer.
 People need to see the ‘human side’ of your business, and a video is often a good place to start.

 For instance, your blog post could contain a video of yourself speaking directly to your readers.
 Here you can give a clearer picture of your brand and its values, so people have an idea of who they’re doing business with.

 Using video to give your brand a “face” can be particularly useful to client-facing brick and mortar businesses, where a customer will actually come and visit you when making a purchase.

 People fear the unknown, particularly when it comes to spending money.
-If they know who they are going to be dealing with before they even make a purchase, then this is a massive advantage for your business.
+If they know who they will be dealing with before they even make a purchase, this is a massive advantage for your business.

-If your blog is discussing a product or service, you could also include a couple of short testimonial videos to build trust among your readers and better showcase the quality of what you're offering.
+Suppose your blog is discussing a product or service.
+In that case, you could also include a couple of short testimonial videos t build trust among your readers and better showcase the quality of what you’re offering.
 Social proof could be a differentiating factor in a crowded marketplace.

 As the internet becomes more crowded, the standard of content that you need to produce to make an impact is only going to increase.

 Adding video elements to text-based content is simply the logical next step of content development, and in the next few years will be necessary to compete at all.

 Hope you find this article useful.
 If you have any doubts or suggestions for us, drop them here in the comment section.